hiramsoft/es6-ng-twbs-gulp-start/readme.md

-ECMAScript 6 + AngularJS + Twitter Bootstrap + JSPM Starter
+ECMAScript 6 + AngularJS + Twitter Bootstrap + JSPM + Jekyll Starter
 ===============

 Take advantage of ES6 and AngularJS today.

-This project is a boilerplate to start out making your new web project (single page app or not) without having to remember or re-figure out how to get ES6 and AngularJS 1.x to play well together.
+This project is a boilerplate to start out making your new web project (single page app, blog, or whatnot) without having to remember or re-figure out how to get ES6 and AngularJS 1.x to play well together.

+It also includes support for compiling **[Jekyll](http://jekyllrb.com/)-like blogs** using only Gulp.
+(Feature creep, anyone?)

 This project is pre-configured so you can hit the ground running using the following setup: